 The Sounding Start Time Present subfield indicates whether the Sounding Start Time subfield is present in the Channel Activity Schedule field.
 If the subfield is equal(#1185) to 1, the Sounding Start Time subfield is present.
 If this subfield is equal(#1185) to 0, the Sounding Start Time subfield is not present.

-The Maximum Transmission Width subfield indicates the channel bandwidth of the sounding NDP.
+The Maximum Transmission Width subfield indicates the channel bandwidth of the sounding NDP and is shown in Table 8-240h (Mapping between Maximum Transmission Width field and maximum permitted PPDU bandwidth).

-The Sounding Start Time subfield contains a value that defines a start time when the AP transmits one or more sound NDP(s) on the channel(s) indicated in the corresponding Channel Activity Bitmap.
-If the Sounding Start Time subfield is not present, the AP transmits one or more sounding NDP(s) with PIFS interval starting after the Beacon frame transmission with a SST element.
-If the Sounding Start Time subfield is present, the AP transmits one or more sounding NDP(s) with PIFS interval starting at the time indicated in the Sounding Start Time field.
+The Sounding Start Time subfield contains a value that defines a start time when the AP transmits one or more sounding NDP framess on the channel(s) indicated in the corresponding Channel Activity Bitmap.
+If the Sounding Start Time subfield is not present, the AP transmits one or more sounding PIFS-separated NDP frames starting after the transmission of the Beacon frame containing the SST element.
+If the Sounding Start Time subfield is present, the AP transmits one or more sounding PIFS-separated NDP framestarting at the time indicated in the Sounding Start Time field.
+The start time is triggered when the 19 least significant bits of the TSF timer for the BSS match the value that is indicated in the Sounding Start Time subfield of the SST element.
+The count down to the start time is intiated at the end of the transmission of the frame containing the SST element.